 We shall be writing about the GLOBAL PASSOVER SEDERTM and our other adventures (including the FRANKLIN AND ELEANOR ROOSEVELT MID-HUDSON BRIDGE renaming) in our forthcoming book, 4 A NEW USA THE ROOSEVELT/REAGAN WAY!
 A CALENDRICAL MEMOIR.
-State Senator Sue Serino has introduced a bill to rename the Mid-Hudson Bridge after the Roosevelts, which we hope to persuade the NYS Senate and Assembly to pass, and Governor Andrew Cuomo to sign into law, later this year; April 12, 2020 will be the 75th anniversary of FDR's death.
+In 2020, NY State Senator Sue Serino introduced a bill to rename the Mid-Hudson Bridge after the Roosevelts, but it didn't pass due to the pandemic; we plan to get the bill passed in 2021.